mjromper/latch-qlik-sense/README.md

 ### Installation of this module within Qlik Sense ServiceDispatcher

 * Launch PowerShell in Administrator mode (right-click and select Run As Administrator)
-* Create and change directory to an empty directory, i.e. C:\TempO365
+* Create and change directory to an empty directory, i.e. C:\TempLatch

 ```powershell
     mkdir \TempLatch; cd \TempLatch